schellenberg/computerscience20/_sources/ConstrainedLanguage/Step6.rst

 ---------

-In addition to having Reeborg making right turns, you *might* have had him turn around a few times; by turning around, I mean changing direction so that Reeborg is heading back to where it was coming from.
+In addition to having Reeborg making right turns, you *might* have had it turn around a few times; by turning around, I mean changing direction so that Reeborg is heading back to where it was coming from.
 We can define a function ``turn_around()`` as follows::